 The EMN is an EU-wide network providing up-to-date, objective, reliable and comparable information on migration and asylum.

 Set-up in 2003 by the European Commission and legally established by the European Council in 2008 (Council Decision 2008/381/EC), the EMN responds to information needs of EU and national policymakers as well as the general public.
-It is composed of the European Commission (DG Migration and Home Affairs), which coordinates the EMN, and 29 National Contact Points (NCP) in each EU-Member State (except Denmark) as well as Norway, Georgia and the Republic of Moldova.
+It is composed of the European Commission (DG Migration and Home Affairs), which coordinates the EMN, and 29 National Contact Points (NCP) in each EU-Member State (except Denmark) as well as Norway, Georgia, the Republic of Moldova, Ukraine, Montenegro, Armenia and Serbia.
 Each NCP is appointed by their relevant national government.
 The NCPs are located in and therefore include a variety of different institutions, such as Ministries of the Interior and of Justice, government agencies, research institutions and international organizations.

 In 2003, the Austrian Federal Ministry of the Interior nominated the IOM Country Office for Austria as the Austrian NCP.
 Since then, EMN Austria has produced numerous publications, organized high-level international conferences, and established a flourishing network of national stakeholders.
 In doing so, EMN Austria aims at: